UlisesFS-ISC/interview-test/README.md

 ## Updates

 ### 3/11/2018
-* I decided to create another branch to continue developing this assessment app further, for my implementation submission was just set to provide functionality without adding anything in regards of modules or frameworks (aside from firebase and meteor sessions)
+* I decided to create another branch to continue developing this assessment app, as my first submission was just to provide functionality without adding anything in regards of modules or frameworks (aside from Firebase and Meteor sessions) while following a coding style similar to what was already set in the starting test files.
 * Redux + Saga implementation for the structure of the app.
-* Modal handling refactor for each page.
+* Modal handling refactor for each page (managed by redux state).

 ## Meteor session set-up
 Just run the command ' meteor add session ' to add the session module required to run the app the with "npm run start"